winitzki/scall/tutorial/programming_dhall.md

 ```
 is covariant in `a` and contravariant in `b`.

-In this book, we will need **bifunctors** (type constructors covariant in two type parameters) and **profunctors** (type constructors contravariant in the first type parameter and covariant in the second).
+In this book, we will often use  **bifunctors**.
+A bifunctor is a type constructor with two type parameters that is  covariant with respect to both of those parameters.

 An example of a bifunctor in Haskell or Scala is  `type P a b = (a, a, b, Int)`.
+To implement an analogous bifunctor in Dhall, we need to create

-Dhall encodes bifunctors as functions with two curried arguments of kind `Type`:
+ a function with two curried arguments of kind `Type` and use a record instead of a tuple:

 ```dhall
 let P : Type → Type → Type  -- In Haskell or Scala, this is (a, a, b, Int).